Manage Logging

 http_access

-The admin access log records server requests (including administrator logins) to the REST API or Couchbase Web Console.
-It is output in common log format and contains several important fields such as remote client IP, timestamp, GET/POST request and resource requested, HTTP status code, and so on.
+The HTTP access log records server requests (including administrator logins) to the REST API or Couchbase Web Console.
+It uses common log format and contains important fields such as remote client IP, timestamp, GET/POST request and resource requested, HTTP status code, and more.

 http_access_internal

-The admin access log records internal server requests (including administrator logins) to the REST API or Couchbase Web Console.
-It is output in common log format and contains several important fields such as remote client IP, timestamp, GET/POST request and resource requested, HTTP status code, and so on.
+The internal HTTP access log records internal server requests (including administrator logins) to the REST API or Couchbase Web Console.
+It uses common log format and contains important fields such as remote client IP, timestamp, GET/POST request and resource requested, HTTP status code, and more.

 indexer